Os-Shabbar/Automated-Data-Pipeline-API-to-MySQL/README.md

 ### 3. Data Quality and Business Logic

-The pipeline applies data quality rules and workflow-specific transformations before loading the data into MySQL.
+The pipeline applies data quality rules and workflow-specific transformations before loading the data into SQL.

 Key features: